ChristopherAndrewTopalian/CATopalian_JavaScript_Pie_Menu/README.md

 # CATopalian JavaScript Pie Menu
-A JavaScript application that creates a Pie Menu using triognometry.
+A JavaScript application that creates a Pie Menu using trigonometry.

 If you enjoy my apps and tutorials please consider buying me a coffee at [paypal.me/keystonermarch](https://www.paypal.com/paypalme/keystonermarch)